-- " Create a single anti-corruption agency that will be independent of political control, combining the roles of the existing bodies and equipped with necessary functions and capabilities; - " Elaborate of the new National Anti-Corruption Strategy and relevant Action Plan; - " Ensure independence and strengthen the capacity of the two new bodies formed by the dissolution of the State Inspector's Service -Special Investigation Service and Personal Data Protection Service.
+" Create a single anti-corruption agency that will be independent of political control, combining the roles of the existing bodies and equipped with necessary functions and capabilities;

+" Elaborate the new National Anti-Corruption Strategy and relevant Action Plan; " Ensure independence and strengthen the capacity of the two new bodies formed by the dissolution of the State Inspector's Service - Special Investigation Service and Personal Data Protection Service.

-- ✓ GD initiated the creation of the Anti-Corruption Bureau and adopted relevant legal changes in the Parliament with the three hearings; - Anti-corruption Bureau was created, and the Prime Minister selected one of the three candidates as the Head of the Bureau; - Anti-corruption Bureau will be tasked with overseeing the implementation of the policy and strategy documents concerning the fight against corruption, coordinating activities of the relevant state bodies, monitoring of asset declarations of high public officials, improvement of the protection of whistleblowers, monitoring of the party financing (from 1 September 2023); - Anti-corruption Bureau will be accountable to the Parliament and interdepartmental anti-corruption council; - ✓ In 2023, the judges of the Tbilisi Court of Appeal, Mikheil Chinchaladze and Levan Murusidze, were included in the list of officials to be verified by the independent commission created for the purpose of selecting the asset declarations of the officials; - According to the law on de-oligarchization, which has been adopted by the Parliament in its second hearing despite the clearly negative assessment of the Venice Commission, designation of a person as an oligarch will be the competence of the Anti-Corruption Bureau; - ★ GD ignored the recommendation to equip the Anti-Corruption Bureau with the investigative functions; - Possibility to participate in the working process of the working group was not provided for all interested CSOs; - The Georgian government refused to cooperate with the OECD's Anti-Corruption Network for Eastern Europe and Central Asia (ACN), the assessment of which is important in the context of European integration as well; - ✓ The powers of the Special Investigation Service will increase as the list of offences that the service can investigate is broadened.
-The breach of any right covered by the ECHR convention will be investigated by the Special Investigation Service instead of the office of the Prosecutor General; - ✓ Social guarantees of the employees of the Personal Data Protection Service will be expanded.
+\checkmark GD initiated the creation of the Anti-Corruption Bureau and adopted relevant legal changes in the Parliament with the three hearings;

+\checkmark Anti-corruption Bureau was created, and the Prime Minister selected one of the three candidates as the Head of the Bureau;

+✓ Anti-corruption Bureau will be tasked with overseeing the implementation of the policy and strategy documents concerning the fight against corruption, coordinating activities of the relevant state bodies, monitoring asset declarations of high public officials, improving the protection of whistleblowers, monitoring the party financing (from 1 September 2023);

+\checkmark Anti-corruption Bureau will be accountable to the Parliament and interdepartmental anti-corruption council;

+\checkmark On September 1, 2023, the mandate of the Anti-Corruption Bureau was expanded.
+The new website of the Bureau was launched.

+\times GD ignored the recommendation to equip the Anti-Corruption Bureau with investigative functions;

+× Possibility to participate in the working process of the working group was not provided for all interested CSOs;

+➤ The Georgian government refused to cooperate with the OECD's Anti-Corruption Network for Eastern Europe and Central Asia (ACN), the assessment of which is important in the context of European integration as well; X After the release of the interim report of the European Commission, Irakli Kobakhidze stated that the withdrawal from the OECD anti-corruption network "had specific reasons, and if certain conditions are met, they will consider returning."
+It should be emphasized that none of the other countries left this network, except for Russia and Belarus, which the OECD suspended.

+➤ Irakli Kobakhidze also noted that they are ready for future consultations with the Venice Commission.
+According to him, ensuring the independence of the anticorruption bureau means properly implementing the new legislation in practice.

+\checkmark The powers of the Special Investigation Service will increase as the list of offences the service can investigate is broadened.
+The breach of any right covered by the ECHR convention will be investigated by the Special Investigation Service instead of the office of the Prosecutor General;

+➤ In July 2023, the Special Investigation Service became the object of criticism of the Georgian Young Lawyers' Association due to the lack of impartiality.
+According to GYLA, the service did not start an investigation into the case of Goga Razmadze, an employee of the Ministry of Internal Affairs, who accused the Deputy Head of the General Inspection of the Ministry of Internal Affairs of humiliating, insulting treatment and forcing him to explain.
+According to the decision of the Investigative Service, the application was sent for review to the very same agency implicated in wrongdoing.

+\checkmark Social guarantees of the Personal Data Protection Service employees will be expanded.

-- !
-Lack of democratic accountability of the Anti-Corruption Bureau; - !
-Anti-corruption Bureau does not have investigative functions; - !
-Investigation of corruption crimes is still the competence of different investigative bodies, which doesn't correspond to the requirement to unite various essential anti-corruption functions under a single authority; - !
-Anti-corruption agency operates still under the State Security Service; - Suspension of cooperation with the OECD's Anti-Corruption Network for Eastern Europe and Central Asia (ACN); - !
+!
+Lack of democratic accountability of the Anti-Corruption Bureau;

+!
+Anti-corruption Bureau does not have investigative functions;

+!
+Investigation of corruption crimes is still the competence of different investigative bodies, which doesn't correspond to the requirement to unite various essential anti-corruption functions under a single authority;

+!
+Anti-corruption agency operates still under the State Security Service;

+!
+Suspension of cooperation with the OECD's Anti-Corruption Network for Eastern Europe and Central Asia (ACN);

+!
 A new National Anti-Corruption Strategy and relevant Action Plan have not been elaborated.

-DE-OLIGARCHIZATION
+PRIORITY N5: DE-OLIGARCHIZATION